reduxjs/react-redux/docs/api/hooks.md

 - The parent component _would_ stop rendering that child as a result
 - However, because the child subscribed first, its subscription runs before the parent stops rendering it.
 When it reads a value from the store based on props, that data no longer exists, and if the extraction logic is not careful, this may result in an error being thrown.

+`useSelector()` tries to deal with this by catching all errors that are thrown when the selector is executed due to a store update (but not when it is executed during rendering).
+When an error occurs, the component will be forced to render, at which point the selector is executed again.
+This works as long as the selector is a pure function and you do not depend on the selector throwing errors.

-Some possible options for avoiding these problems with `useSelector()`:
+If you prefer to deal with this issue yourself, here are some possible options for avoiding these problems altogether with `useSelector()`:

 - Don't rely on props in your selector function for extracting data
 - In cases where you do rely on props in your selector function _and_ those props may change over time, _or_ the data you're extracting may be based on items that can be deleted, try writing the selector functions defensively.
 Don't just reach straight into `state.todos[props.id].name` - read `state.todos[props.id]` first, and verify that it exists before trying to read `todo.name`.
-- Because connected components add the necessary `Subscription` to the context provider, putting a connected component in the tree just above the components with potential data issues may keep those issues from occurring.
+- Because `connect` adds the necessary `Subscription` to the context provider, wrapping the component with `connect` (without any arguments, i.e. `connect()(MyComponent)` will keep those issues from occurring.

 > **Note**: For a longer description of this issue, see [this chat log that describes the problems in more detail](https://gist.github.com/markerikson/faac6ae4aca7b82a058e13216a7888ec), as well as [issue #1179](https://github.com/reduxjs/react-redux/issues/1179).